Marymount Manhattan College requires all faculty, staff, and students who are present on campus to be fully vaccinated against COVID-19.

-b) an application stating a medical, religious, or other reason for exemption from vaccination, subject to approval by the College’s Health and Safety team.
+If you are not fully vaccinated, you must provide an application stating a medical, religious, or other reason for exemption from vaccination, subject to approval by the College’s Health and Safety team.

 COVID-19 vaccines are safe and effective.
 Current research shows that vaccination against COVID-19 protects individuals from severe or symptomatic infection, reduces asymptomatic infection, and potentially limits transmission of the virus.

 New York State Guidelines

-The COVID-19 vaccine is now available to all New York residents 12 and older.
+The COVID-19 vaccine is now available to all New York residents 5 and older.
 People who live outside of the state but work or study in New York are also eligible to get vaccinated.
 People who are eligible based on employment include both paid and unpaid workers.
 Please note: Pfizer is the only vaccine approved for those ages 12-17.

 If you believe you are eligible, please complete this New York State form to find a site to be vaccinated, or click here to find New York City (NYC) vaccination sites.
 Additional resources for locating vaccines are included below.